 Get adequate, good quality sleep.
 Even reducing a normal sleep time of eight hours by 25% encourages inflammation.
 Deficient sleep increases inflammation.
 Losing sleep for even part of one night can trigger one of the major cellular pathways that produce tissue-damaging inflammation.
 Sleep loss also can encourage the development and progression of an autoimmune disease like rheumatoid arthritis.10 Sleep deprivation also increases the risk of cardiovascular disease by increasing at least three inflammatory markers involved in atherosclerosis.

-Engage in daily moderate exercise.
+Engage in moderate exercise daily.
 Moderate exercise thickens the adrenal gland cortices which produce the anti-inflammatory hormone cortisol.
 This valuable hormone tightens up the cell membranes making them more resistant to compounds.
-Resistant training reduces inflammation in obese, post-menopausal women.11
+Resistance training reduces inflammation in obese, post-menopausal women.11

 The exercise does not have to be vigorous or intense.
 Just 20 minutes of moderate exercise acts as an anti-inflammatory agent.12 Regular, moderate exercise also increases anti-inflammatory compounds in the elderly.

 Cultivate Positive Attitudes

 Develop sound mental health.
 Depression and chronic anxiety promote inflammation.
 By cultivating an attitude of gratitude, replacing distorted thought patterns with healthy thoughts, and by accepting our limitations that we cannot change, we reduce our stress.
 Loneliness increases the activity of genes involved in inflammation.
 And loneliness decreases the expression of genes involved in antiviral responses.13 Consequently, higher susceptibility to inflammation and viral sickness results.

 Control Chronic Diseases